 Stack Overflow vs GitHub vs LinkedIn: Which Should You Use?

-Stack Overflow doesn't replace GitHub or LinkedIn for technical recruiting.
-Each platform reveals something different.
-The table below breaks down where each is strongest, based on the type of signal you need.
+Of the three platforms technical recruiters use most, Stack Overflow covers 29 million registered users, GitHub reaches 180 million developers, and LinkedIn spans 1 billion+ members.
+Volume alone doesn’t decide which one to use first.
+Each platform reveals a different type of signal.
+The table below breaks down where each is strongest, based on what you actually need to know about a candidate.
 For a broader view of all the sourcing channels available, see our tech recruitment sourcing strategies overview.

 | Signal Type | Stack Overflow | GitHub | |